code-for-coffee/junior-developer-interview-prep/README.md

   - Google Analytics

 ## Random Questions You May Be Asked
+- How would you organize a front-end application folder-wise?
+Where would you place JS, CSS, etc?
+- What is your favourite Ruby framework and why?
+What does it do better than another framework?
+- What is the benefit of namespacing in a Javascript application?
 - What is the next thing you'd like to learn?
 - Can you describe the use case for classes VS IDs in CSS?
 Why is this useful and how does it affect your CSS design and layout?
 - What is the purpose of a library like Backbone.js or Angular.js for Javascript?